zetelight/TinyWebServer/README.md

 cd CIS/330-Project/WebServer
 make main
 make run
 ```

 ## TODO List

 * Write a request handler to interpret a HTML page
-* Write a method too determine the type of page
+* Write a method to determine the type of page
 * Modulize the project
 * Implement CGI
 * Multi-threads?